-No more pain complaints
+No more painful symptoms

 No more ‘manboobs’

-Free and free advice
+Free and non-binding advice

-How does the treatment work?
+How is the treatment done?

-What can i expect after the treatment?
+What can I expect after having had the treatment done?